Plain English Summary

 Background and study aims

 Patients are usually informed about clinical trials using printed participant information sheets, which have been much criticised for being too long and technical to inform patients adequately.
-Multimedia interventions (MMIs) are computer-based and include text, audio, video and animations.
+Multimedia information resources (MMIs) are computer-based and include text, audio, video and animations.
 The user can choose which sections to read and view, and in which order.
 It may be possible for the user to post questions on the MMI, so making it interactive.
 Studies with adult patients suggest that MMIs may work, but they have not been tested with younger patients.
-The aim of this study is to compare two methods of providing information to potential trial participants: participant information sheet alone or participant information sheet plus MMI resource.
+The aim of this study is to compare three methods of providing information to potential trial participants: participant information sheet alone, participant information sheet plus an MMI, or the MMI alone.

 Who can participate?

-Children and young people aged 6-17 with long-term health conditions
+Children and adolescents aged 6-17 with long-term health conditions

 What does the study involve?

 The study has two phases.
-In the first phase two MMIs are developed, one for parents and young people, and another (less complex) for younger children.
+In the first phase two MMIs are developed, one for parents and adolescents, and another (less complex) for younger children and their parents.
 The two MMIs mostly feature content that applies to all trials and some content that applies to the specific trial that the patient is being asked to consider.
-Group discussions are conducted with children and young people, parents and clinical staff, to identify preferences for content, tone, style and delivery.
+This content reflects the content found in a traditional participant information sheet.
+Group discussions are conducted with children and adolescents, parents and clinical staff, to identify preferences for content, tone, style and delivery.
 The MMIs are developed before returning to the groups for more discussion.
 The MMIs are then revised as required.
-The MMIs are then tested for people’s ability to find and understand the content by conducting individual interviews with children, young people and parents.
+The MMIs are then tested for people’s ability to find and understand the content by conducting individual interviews with children, adolescents and parents.
 After a round of 20 people on each MMI, they are revised and tested again as necessary.
-In the second phase the effects of the MMIs are evaluated in six different healthcare trials involving children and young people.
-When being asked to take part in the trials, potential trial participants are randomly allocated to see the standard written trial information or the standard written information plus the MMIs.
+In the second phase the effects of the MMIs are evaluated in six different healthcare trials involving children and adolescents.
+When being asked to take part in the trials, potential trial participants are randomly allocated to see the standard written trial information, the standard written information plus an MMI, or the MMI alone.
 The study assesses participants’ decisions, how sure they are that they have made the right decision, how satisfied they were with the process, and also looks at rates of recruitment to the trials and how long people stay on them.

 What are the possible benefits and risks of participating?

 Possible benefits are that participants may be able to make a more informed decision about trial participation as they will receive additional information in a more accessible and engaging format.
-No risks identified by participating other than loss of time as a result of receiving additional information about the trial available.
+No risks identified by participating other than loss of time for those participants who receive the MMI and participant information sheet as a result of receiving additional information about the trial available.

 Where is the study run from?